sgall17a/AS5600/README.md

 ## Overview.
 Notes:
     1. Relevant register names in brackets.
-    2. The registers can READ/WRITE (congiguration), READONLY(status and readout) or WRITE ONLY (BURN).
+    2. The registers can be READ/WRITE (for configuration), READONLY(status and readout) or WRITE ONLY (for BURN).
-    3. This is a brief overview and the datasheet will need to be consulted for forfurther information).
+    3. This is a brief overview and the datasheet will need to be consulted for for further information.

 ### Configuration registers (READ/WRITE)
 1. Setting a minimum and maximum angle.
 (ZPOS,MPOS,MANG)